davidpmccormick/davidpmccormick.github.io/_posts/2014-03-30-underlining-links.md

 Final considerations (not problems when you're using `text-decoration: underline`) are that the `underline()` mixin will only work when applied to elements that are `display: inline` and that any padding or margins should be applied to a parent container rather than to the element itself.

-Links on this blog are now rockin' Medium's technique.
-Thanks, Medium.
+<strike>Links on this blog are now rockin' Medium's technique.
+Thanks, Medium.</strike>

+I'm now back to good ol' `text-decoration: underline`.